 Finally, TRINDGROUP’s public relations practitioners offer counsel to our clients.
 There are many scenarios when gut reactions do not serve the best interests of your company.
 Having an experienced, outside, yet knowledgeable sounding board provides the opportunity to control, respond and craft your own narrative.

 - Manage the message between your company, the public and your audience

-- Media relations at zero cost to you *link media relations to its page
+- Media relations at zero cost to you

 - Create and manage your reputation on your terms